bdeckard92/dupUT/02-Lesson-Plans/README.md

 - Provide extra context in the learning journey around career preparation and workforce readiness

-@TODO
+#### Determine Group Sentiment

 ✊ Recommended sessions begin with an activity to get the pulse of the class.
 The lesson plans use "Fist-to-Five", in which students hold up a hand indiciating their comfort level with the material, where a fist indicates lack of confidence (0) and an open hand indicates full confidence (5).
-Feel free to use other means to gauge overall comprehension of the material such as { ... }.
+Feel free to use other means to gauge overall comprehension of the material.

+#### Career Connection

 After getting the pulse of the class, the longest, and perhaps most important, activity of a Recommended session is the Career Connection.
 These will primarily be preparation for technical interviews and will reinforce topics introduced in the corresponding asynchronous Career Connection.
+You are encouraged to share your own experiences in these activities.

 ### Required Sessions

 @TODO